kellythle/conference-system/phase2/README.txt

 friend list.
 7. Entering 0 for any type of User will return you to the main menu.

+======== [Room System] ========
+This system allows users to interact with rooms.
+The room menu allows users to view a list of registered rooms, add a room to the list of rooms, or delete a room from the list of rooms.

+1. View a list of registered rooms:

+Any type of user is allowed to view a list of registered rooms.
+Selecting the option to show the list of registered rooms will display a brief overview of each room, including the room number, capacity, and description.
+The user can select a room number to view the room's complete information.

+2. Add a room:

+Only organizers are able to add a room to the list of registered rooms.
+Selecting the option to add a room will prompt the user to enter in various information about the room, such as the room's number, capacity, square feet, among others.
+The room will be added to the list once these prompts have been answered.

+3. Delete a room:

+Only organizers are able to delete a room from the list of registered rooms.
+Selecting the option to delete a room will prompt the user to enter in the room's number.
+The room can only be deleted if there are no events scheduled for the future.

 ======== [Math Game System] ========
 This system allows you to play some math games.
 Including summation, subtraction, multiplication, and division.